nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Stasiland, Anna Funder

+_(C'era una volta la Ddr, Feltrinelli)_

+★★★★★

+The East German Stasi was the world's best and most efficient secret police, the textbook definition of the omnipresent Big Brother.
+The Stasi guarded and secured the rule of East Germany's Communist Party for four decades, during which it seeped into every tiny crevice of East German society.
+East Germans could not escape the Stasi - in every six people, one was an informer for it; all spaces where life took place were infiltrated and monitored by the Stasi, which kept meticulous records on its subjects.
+Anna Funder does an extraordinary job in interviewing and telling the personal stories of people on both sides of the table: those persecuted by the service, and officials at various levels in the organization and around it, who took an active part in the action.
+Reading this work right after The Communist Manifesto was enlightening.

 ### The Communist Manifesto, by Karl Marx and Friedrich Engels

 _(Manifesto del partito comunista, Feltrinelli)_